mfurkanerkan15/roulette-game/README.md

+# Game Instructions

+Welcome to the game!
+Here's how to play:

+## How to Increase Your Bet
-In this game, you can increase your bet amount by pressing the Space key.
-With each press, your bet will increase by 100 dollars.
-As you press the Space key, you can observe how the bet amount rises on the screen.
+- Press the **Space key** to increase your bet amount.
+- Each press of the Space key will increase your bet by **$100**.
+- As you press the Space key, the updated bet amount will be displayed on the screen.

+## Starting the Game
-To start the game, simply click on the color you want from the options displayed on the screen.
+- To begin, simply **click on the color** you want from the options shown on the screen.

+Enjoy the game and good luck!